qzq92/MediumArticleAnalyzer/README.md

 ## Environment file to edit
 Please create an *.env* file with the following parameters.

 The *TEXT_FILEPATH* and *PDF_FILEPATH* are variables referencing to sample *Medium* and *pdf* articles whcih are to be downloaded from online as part of RAG (which sample articles are provided under *files* subfolder), while *PINECONE_INDEX* refers to the name of Pinecone vector database created to store embedded document chunks.
-The use of OPENAI_API_KEY is to facilitate the llm models offered by OpenAI (Example: gpt-3.5-turbo)
+The use of *OPENAI_API_KEY* is to facilitate the llm models offered by OpenAI (Example: gpt-3.5-turbo), while *HUGGINGFACEHUB_API_TOKEN* is used for accessing LLM models offered by HuggingFace Platform.
 ```
 OPENAI_API_KEY = <YOUR API KEY>
 PINECONE_INDEX = <CREATED PINECONE INDEX>
 TEXT_FILEPATH = "files/mediumblog1.txt"
 PDF_FILEPATH = "files/ReAct.pdf"
+HUGGINGFACEHUB_API_TOKEN = <YOUR API KEY>

-# Optional if you are not using LangSmith for tracking llm utilisation related metrics
+# Following are optional if you are not using LangSmith for tracking llm utilisation related metrics
 LANGCHAIN_API_KEY = <YOUR API KEY>
 LANGCHAIN_TRACING_V2 = true
 LANGCHAIN_PROJECT = <NAME FOR YOUR PROJECT>